Is your Bark Desktop App acting funky?

 Is the Bark Desktop App asking you download iTunes?

 - For Windows users: Download the iTunes 64-bit version directly from Apple here!
 Do NOT download iTunes from the Microsoft Store.
 Downloading from the Microsoft Store may be why you are still running into the message above.
+If you are still running into issues, check out this article!

 For Mac users: If you are on Mojave, you can only update iTunes by updating your Mac Operating System (OS).